Southwest Pet Policy: Simplified GuideReading Time: 3 minutes

 Just cats and dogs!
 Kittens and puppies must be at least 8 weeks old before they will be allowed to travel on a Southwest flight.

 Southwest Airways doesn’t ban any breed of cat or dog from traveling in the cabin during a flight.
 However, animals with aggressive behavior will not be tolerated in any way.
+The airline has also made it clear that if the animal is unable to be accommodated in the space of a single seat, the customer may be required to purchase an additional ticket or rebook their flight.

 Pets are not necessarily banned from traveling on international flights but you will need to look into the country-specific pet restrictions to know the rules.